-To apply a new configuration and store settings into the non-volatile memory, click 'Apply' button.
+To apply a new configuration and store settings into the flash memory, click 'Apply' button.
 To discard changes, click 'Cancel' button.

-2.6.6 'System' menu
+2.6.5 'System' Menu

-In the 'System' menu, you may configure settings for system, time and access to the device via various protocols, change the device password and update the device firmware.
+In the 'System' menu you may configure settings for system, time and access to the device via various protocols, change the device password and update the device firmware.

-2.6.6.1 'Time' submenu
+2.6.5.1 'Time' submenu